 2. Select the jobs posted from your career site or ATS that you want to include.

 - Manage campaign jobs: To add jobs, select the source of the jobs you want to sponsor.
-The sources appear based on jobs that Indeed found on your career site or ATS.
-Once you've selected the source, you’ll see the jobs on the right-hand side.
-From here, you can decide whether to sponsor all of the jobs or filter to find specific jobs.
+The sources appear based on jobs Indeed found on your career site or ATS.
+Once you have selected the source, you’ll see the jobs show up on the right-hand side.
+From here, you can decide whether to sponsor all the jobs or filter to find specific jobs.

-- Add jobs: There are several filtering options, such as job title, country and city.
+- Add jobs: There are several filtering options, such as job title, country and town/suburb.
 Some of these filters, like job title, are searchable so you can easily find the right jobs to include in your campaign.
-Once you’ve set a filter, you'll see an update on the right-hand side showing which jobs have been included in the campaign.
+Once you’ve set a filter, you will see an update on the right-hand side showing which jobs have been included in the campaign.
 You can exclude individual jobs by clicking the X next to them.

-- Exclude jobs: You can add additional filters for any types of job you’d like to exclude.
-We recommend excluding nationwide jobs, as these jobs can quickly exhaust your budget.
+- Exclude jobs: You can add additional filters for any types of jobs that you’d like to exclude.
+We recommend excluding jobs that are nationwide or state-wide, as these jobs can quickly exhaust your budget.

 - Export job list: Export the list of jobs in your campaign by clicking the export button in the top right of the screen.

-3. Edit existing campaigns and use advanced features.
+3. Edit existing campaigns and utilise advanced features.